Friday, February 28, 2020

 Mariah nodded.
 "Mandy can use The Writer's knitting needles any time she wants," Mariah pointed out, "as long as she doesn't need them herself.
 Using knitting needles could be dangerous for Mandy if she didn't know how."

-"She has to follow knitting rules, too," Charlotte added.
+"She has to follow the knitting directions, too," Charlotte added.
 "If you don't do it right, what you make won't be any good."

 "Jolena gets to cook when she likes," Mariah said.
 "She had to learn the rules, so she wouldn't cut off a finger or melt her vinyl."